melonakos/arrayfire/README.md

 [the license](LICENSE).
 If you wish to cite ArrayFire in an academic publication, please use the following [citation document](.github/CITATION.md).

-ArrayFire development is funded by ArrayFire LLC and several third parties, please see the list of [acknowledgements](ACKNOWLEDGEMENTS.md) for further details.
+ArrayFire development is funded by AccelerEyes LLC and several third parties, please see the list of [acknowledgements](ACKNOWLEDGEMENTS.md) for further details.